ella-collins/ella-collins/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🧑‍🎓 Hi, I'm Jiahua Chen, you can also call me Caroline.
+- 🧑‍🎓 Hi, I'm Jiahua Chen, you can also call me Ella.
 - 🌏 I am a student.
 And I will always be a student.